veyh/AutoPTT-Sidekick/README.md

 - [docker](https://docs.docker.com/get-docker/)
 - [earthly](https://earthly.dev/get-earthly)

 Copy `cfg.example.mk` to `cfg.mk`, then edit the values accordingly.

-The ItsyBitsy build should work for pretty much any ATmega32u4 board.
-Once you have set up `cfg.mk`, run:
+Once you're done with that, run

 ```bash
 earthly +build
 ```

-If everything goes as planned, you'll find an `itsy-bitsy.hex` in the `build/earthly` directory.
+If everything goes as planned, you'll find `itsy-bitsy.hex` and `minimus.hex` in the `build/earthly` directory.

 ## Flash it